 The Tymes were inducted into the Vocal Group Hall Of Fame, class of 2005.
 The ceremony took place November, 2008.
 This was a great honor for The Tymes and they cherished the recognition of their talent.

 George Williams passed away in July of 2004.
 Donald Banks also passed away in October of 2011.
+George Hilliard passed away in September of 2014.
 They are greatly missed.
-George Hilliard has joined the ministry.

-As of today The Tymes are now known as The Original Tymes.
-Their lineup consists of two original members: Al (Caesar) Berry and Norman Burnett.
-Rounding out the unit are Jimmy Wells and Russell Gore, jr.
+As of today The Tymes are known as The Original Tymes.
+Their lineup consists of two original members: Al (Ceasar) Berry and Norman Burnett.
+Rounding out the unit is John Stone, who recently joined the group.

-This page is dedicated to Donald Banks and George Williams.
+This page is dedicated to Donald Banks, George Williams, and George Hilliard.